Lindblad Expeditions: Lindblad Expeditions-National Geographic (2004–present)

 Since 2004, Lindblad Expeditions has partnered with National Geographic and is now cobranded in the Americas and Oceania as Lindblad Expeditions-National Geographic.
 This alliance pairs Lindblad expedition leaders, naturalists, and historians with National Geographic scientists, oceanographers, writers, photo instructors, and filmmakers.
 Itineraries operated by Lindblad are also sold by National Geographic Expeditions, and Lindblad-owned vessels in the fleet feature “National Geographic” in their names.
+In November 2023, the parties announced the extension of the Lindblad-National Geographic partnership through 2040.

 Lindblad Expeditions-National Geographic went public in July 2015.
 It trades on Nasdaq under the ticker symbol LIND.

 In 2016, Lindblad purchased a controlling interest in Natural Habitat, Inc., an ecotourism company based in Boulder, Colorado, that specializes in land-based tours.
 In 2021, Lindblad further expanded its brand portfolio to include Bozeman, Montana-based travel company Off the Beaten Path; DuVine Cycling + Adventure Co, a Boston-based company specializing in cycling tours; and Classic Journeys, which specializes in luxury walking tours.

-Sven Lindblad retired as CEO in 2021.
-The current CEO is Dolf Berle.